openvinotoolkit/openvino/docs/install_guides/installing-openvino-conda.md

 This guide provides installation steps for Intel® Distribution of OpenVINO™ toolkit for Linux distributed through the Anaconda Cloud.

-From 2022.1 release, the OpenVINO™ Development Tools can only be installed via PyPI.
+> **NOTE**: From the 2022.1 release, the OpenVINO™ Development Tools can only be installed via PyPI.
 If you want to develop or optimize your models with OpenVINO, see [Install OpenVINO Development Tools](installing-model-dev-tools.md) for detailed steps.

 ## System Requirements